-The significant increase in Food Service Replacement Equip is due to the condition of some kitchen equipment that will need to be replaced in FY 2024 along with significant price increases as a result of inflation.
+The significant decrease in Food Service Replacement Equip is due to some kitchen equipment being replaced in the FY 2024 budget that is not needed again in FY 2025.

-The significant decrease in Convention & Education is due to employee certifications being included in the FY 2023 budget that are not needed again in the FY 2024 budget.
+The significant decrease in Convention & Education is due to employee certifications being included in the FY 2024 budget that are not needed again in the FY 2025 budget.